kareemgrant/DOSE_Refactoring/README.markdown

 ### Bids Controller

-Since the requirement involved users submitting bids, I decided that create method in the Bids Controller would be the place where all of the action happened.
-Here's what I came up with:
+Since the requirement involved users submitting bids, I decided that the create method in the Bids Controller would be the place where all of the action happened.
+Here's what I initially came up with:

 ```
 class BidsController < ApplicationController

   #  Other code omitted

   def create
     clear_bid_session_data